 With the increasing demand for pain management services over the past 10 years, the Augusta Pain Center responded by integrating physical therapy, aquatic therapy and behavioral management along with minimally invasive interventional procedures and medication management all under one roof.
 “Our unique facility is designed to optimize a patient’s outcome because of the unified approach by the various modalities.
 We all focus to improve the patient’s function.”

 The most recent developments at the Augusta Pain Center include the addition of Dr. Stefan Erceg and Dr. William Schiff.
 Dr. Erceg is an interventional pain physician board certified in anesthesiology.
 He trained at Yale University and completed his pain fellowship at Vanderbilt University.
 He brings further expertise in various areas of interventional pain management.
+Dr. Schiff is a clinical psychologist who brings his expertise in managing the behavioral aspects that are normally associated with chronic pain.
+His vast experience with both individual and group counseling, as well as psychometry, adds one of the essential modalities so important for the care and best outcomes of patients suffering from chronic pain.

 While the Augusta Pain Center participates in community education through lectures and health and wellness expositions, Dr. Epter also has an appointment at the Georgia Health Sciences University/Medical College of Georgia and assists in training pain fellows as well as physicians from across the United States and abroad.
 He has served as President of the Georgia Society of Interventional Pain Physicians, as well as various committees at the state and national level, including the Interventional Pain Management Guidelines Committee for the American Society of Interventional Pain Physicians.